hbalardin/gostack-challenge-03-reactjs-concepts/README.md

-# Challenge 02: Node.js Concepts
+# Challenge 03: ReactJS Concepts

 This is a application to practice what I have learned in ReactJS!